 Download safe torrent files

-Unfortunately, there are a few group of people who use torrents to spread malware, and just for the LOLz (usually done with mislabeled torrents).
-There are also people who are inexperienced who upload torrents that do not finish, or that are in a bad format.
+Unfortunately, there are a few groups of people who use torrents to spread malware or just for the LOLz (usually done with mislabeled torrents).
+There are also inexperienced people who upload torrents that do not finish or that are in a bad format.

 Let’s not forget that some files are of such poor quality that it simply is not worth your time to watch them.
 These are things that you will want to avoid.

 There is an absolute glut of torrent websites out there.
 A number of them are spam mirrors sites which are built only to distribute malware by looking trustworthy.
 They’re quick and cheap to make, and they can get good returns for the spammer or hacker.